Skip to main content

 Example: an API endpoint description stored as separate fields - method, path, parameters, response codes - in a CMS rather than as a single block of text, allowing the same information to appear in reference docs, tutorials, and SDK documentation

-Related Terms: CMS, content, kinetic content, liquid content, metadata, modular content, reference, SDK
+Related Terms: CMS, content, kinetic content, liquid content, metadata, modular content, progressive disclosure, reference, SDK

 Sources: